SecretFoundation/SNIPs/SNIP-52.md

 ## Cryptography

-A quick overview of cryptographic schemes used:
+A quick overview of the involved cryptographic features:

 ### HKDF